 Climate change is the challenge and opportunity of our generation.
 We need to find, fund and champion a diverse range of solutions to meet the scale and urgency of the problem.
 The transition to net zero emissions impacts every part of the economy.Blair PritchardPartner, Virescent Ventures

-The CEFC has invested $480,000 alongside $100,000 from University of New South Wales (UNSW) in Climate 10x, an accelerator for climate tech startups.
+The CEFC has invested $1.24 million alongside $100,000 from University of New South Wales (UNSW) in Climate 10x, an accelerator for climate tech startups.

-The CEFC investment, via the Clean Energy Innovation Fund managed by Virescent Ventures, supports funding for participants as well as a 10-week program designed to accelerate participants’ development through access to mentors and feedback on their objectives, key results and business plans.
+The support included measures to accelerate their development through access to mentors, feedback on their objectives, key results and business plans.

 Climate tech’s economy wide opportunities